Steps to Orientation

 Chemistry Placement Exam

-Do you plan to study science at Warren Wilson?
-This could include majoring in Biochemistry, Biology, Conservation Biology, Environmental Science, Environmental Studies, or Sustainable Agriculture.
+Do you plan to study in the natural sciences at Warren Wilson?
+This could include majoring in Animal Science, Biochemistry, Biology, Conservation Biology, Environmental Science, Environmental Studies, or Sustainable Agriculture & Food Studies.
 If so, you must take this test unless you are transferring in General Chemistry credit.

 LENGTH: 80 minutes long and must be completed in one sitting.